HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/index.md

 [Real-time arrival prediction](./3-realtime-arrival-prediction/) page has information about the real-time data available in the API.

+[Glossary](./2-glossary/) page has explanations for terms commonly used in the API.

 After this, you are ready to run queries for [routes](./routes/), [stops](./stops), [city bikes and bicycling routes](./bicycling/), [disruption info](./disruption-info/) and do [itinerary planning](./itinerary-planning/).

 ### Endpoints